 Doing so will ensure that the water does not enter the layers of the roof to form deeper cracks and shorten your roof's lifespan.

-If your flat roof is getting older, you can consider ,adding a slope to even out the flatness and cause water to drain more readily.
-Depending upon the condition of your roof, this may be a good option.
+If your flat roof is getting older, you can consider adding a slope to even out the flatness and cause water to drain more readily.
+Depending on the condition of your roof, this may be a good option.